 My combo of licensed psychologist and nationally certified school psychologist basically makes me a rare hybrid: part mental health guide, part educational strategist.
 One parent even called me a “unicorn,” and honestly, I’ll take it.

-I earned my PhD in Educational (School) Psychology from the University of Wisconsin-Madison, and I’ve been at this for over 20 years.
-Along the way, I’ve worn just about every hat you can imagine: counselor, consultant, coach, trainer, program developer, director, and supervisor.
+I earned my PhD in Educational (School) Psychology from the University of Wisconsin-Madison, and I’ve been in this field for over 20 years.
+Along the way, I’ve worn just about every hat you can imagine: psychologist, consultant, coach, trainer, program developer, director, and supervisor.
 But what really lights me up is teaching - helping people figure out systems that actually work, whether in schools or for busy working parents.

 A while back, I realized I wanted to take all the strategies I’d shared with school teams and bring them to parents who were juggling everything and feeling stuck.
 That energy, those “aha” moments - that’s what makes it all worth it.
 And I wanted to create a space where it’s possible to make life easier and more joyful.